mzbac/flux.swift/README.md

 # FLUXSwift

-FLUXSwift is a Swift implementation of the FLUX.1 model, it uses the mlx-swift for gpu acceleration on Apple Silicon.
+FLUXSwift is a Swift implementation of the FLUX.1 model family (Schnell, Dev, and Kontext), using mlx-swift for GPU acceleration on Apple Silicon.

 ## Requirements